Hpyorange/TeamProfileGenerator/README.md

   ![Github licence](http://img.shields.io/badge/license-GPLv3-blue.svg)

   ## Description
-  This application is a team profile generator.User can create a webpage that display team's info by answering questions in the command line using node js
+  This application is a team profile generator.
+Users can create a webpage that displays the team's info by answering questions in the command line using node js.

   ## Web_Img
   ![Web brief](dist/img/team-profile-sample.png "Web sample")